GitauHarrison/getting-started-with-flask/06_web_forms.md

 You should be able to see the value "hard-to-guess" printed in the Python prompt.
 If not, it means your application cannot access this value.
 Go back and refer to the ealier lessons to find out how you can fix it.

-Once you are done, type `exit()` to close the Python interpreter.
-Alternatively, you can press "Ctrl + Z" on your keyboard.
+Once completed, type `exit()` to close the Python interpreter.
+Alternatively, you can press `Ctrl + Z` on your keyboard.

 ## Create Login Form

 Flask-WTF uses classes to define the input fields we would like to have in our forms.
+There are a number of things we need to do to ensure that our application is properly configured.

 ### Step 1: Create a Forms Module

-Let us create a new file within _app_ folder called `forms.py`.
+Let us create a new file within the _app_ folder called `forms.py`.

 ![Create forms module](/images/web_forms/forms_module.png)